werf/werf/docs/_includes/documentation/reference/cli/werf_helm_create.md

 This command creates a chart directory along with the common files and directories used in a chart.

-For example, 'helm create foo' will create a directory structure that looks something like this:
+For example, &#39;helm create foo&#39; will create a directory structure that looks something like this:

     foo/